darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 stage how to grow into the next.
 Start with an example of our input and our
 output: a trivial program, from its source text to parsed syntax and then to runnable bytecode.
-This technique of 'growing' your program in small stages is a useful one when working in an uncertain domain.
+This technique of 'growing' your program in small stages is useful when working in an uncertain domain.

 ## The input: an abstract syntax tree